leaf-ai/studio-go-runner/README.md

     type: gcloud
     bucket: "tfstudio-a8367.appspot.com"

-saveWorkspaceFrequency: 1m # How often is workspace being saved (minutes)
+saveWorkspaceFrequency: 1m
-experimentLifetime: 48h # The time after which the experiment is deemed to be abandoned
+experimentLifetime: 48h # The time after which the experiment is deemed to be abandoned and should be killed
 verbose: error

 cloud: